Covid-19 and Other Free Legal Advice Lines

 - Food Stamps

 Our staff will try to take your call right away.
-If all Advice and Hotline staff are busy, someone will call you back.
+If all Advice Line staff are busy, someone will call you back.
 Please have a call back number ready when you call.

 You will be asked some questions (our intake process) before you can speak with an attorney.
-The Senior Hotline can only help people with income and assets within certain guidelines.
+Our Advice Lines can only help people with income and assets within certain guidelines.
 You will be asked about all of your income and assets.
 We also ask other personal questions such as address, telephone number, marital status, age, and where you live.
 All information is protected by the attorney/client privilege and will not be shared or sold.

-Next the Advice and Hotline staff will ask you to describe your problem or question in detail.
+Next the Advice Line staff will ask you to describe your problem or question in detail.
 They may ask you questions to better understand your situation.

 Our staff will decide how best to assist you.
 Depending on your unique situation, here is what you might expect: